Tilting equivalence of finite almost derived algebraic cobordism for perfectoid algebras: Application to the finite derived algebraic cobordism of perfectoid algebras

-In this section we consider $\E$-rings.
-Ordinal rings, whose homotopy groups are concentrated of degree zero, are said to be discrete $\E$-rings, or simply discrete rings.
+In this section, we consider $\E$-rings.
+Ordinary rings, whose homotopy groups are concentrated in degree zero, are called discrete $\E$-rings, or simply discrete rings.

-First, in Section~\ref{sec:finite-syntomic}, in order to formulate algebraic cobordism of non-unital $\E$-rings, we define finite syntomic morphism of $\E$-rings.
+First, in Section~\ref{sec:finite syntomic}, to formulate a finite syntomic analogue of derived algebraic cobordism for non-unital $\E$-rings, we define finite syntomic (i.e., finite quasi-smooth) morphisms of $\E$-rings.
 In Section~\ref{sec:non-unital}, we review the excisive approximation of the pointed category of augmented commutative algebras.
-In Section~\ref{sec:MGL}, by applying excisive approximation of the category of augmented algebras, we verify the excisive approximation of the algebraic cobordism of non-unital algebra preserves tilting equivalence between integral perfectoid algebras (Theorem~\ref{mainthm}).
+In Section~\ref{sec:MGL}, we verify that this finite derived algebraic cobordism preserves tilting equivalences between integral perfectoid algebras (Theorem~\ref{mainthm}).